mrkev/contracts.coffee/documentation/contracts/index.markdown

 Notice that the violation happens at `Validator.coffee:4` when the checker is called with a string but the module at fault is actually `Main.coffee` (since it was responsible for providing `Validator.coffee` with the right checker).
-Not only is the failure not located in the file at fault, but since this happens in an event handler `Main.coffee` isn't even in the *stacktrace*!
+In this case it is pretty much impossible to correctly assign blame by just inspecting the stacktrace since the the point of failure is in a different location than the file actually at fault.

-And, in fact, the error message gets it right!
+But the error message gets it right!

 It gets it right because `use()` records the module name where the contracted values were `used()` and we correctly track all the module